AlphaCharlie 3 months ago

 https://en.wikipedia.org/wiki/Property_list

-• mdaniel 13 hours ago
+• mdaniel 3 months ago

 As someone who has tried to parse this crazypants as a side-effect of the old 1Password.opvault, please don't.
 The idea that one has to //key[text()=="firstname"]/following-sibling::string/text() because they're not nested they're siblings.
 Insanity

-• sevensor a day ago
+• sevensor 3 months ago

 Trailing commas for sure, but I buy the argument that comments would be used to sneak in arbitrary directives and break interoperability.
 In fact, I’d like to see a less featureful JSON where everything is strings.
 Trivial parsing, leave interpretation up to the receiver.

-• OskarS a day ago
+• OskarS 3 months ago

 For a configuration language, comments are absolutely crucial.
 You want to be able to say "# This option is set because <so-and-so>" to explain why you are configuring it this way to the next person that reads the code (or you, in the future).